 One of the best spots to start your day tour would be Hyde Park.
 This is easily reachable from either accommodation and you can walk, or get one of the famous London buses.

 Hyde Park is the most popular of London’s 9 Royal Parks.
 Enjoy a peaceful walk with outstanding views from the gardens and the Serpentine Lake.
 It doesn’t matter which season it is; nature will reveal majestic colours all year long.
+Always look for free things to do in London!
 Pick up a coffee from one of London’s many coffee shops to enjoy on the walk.

 St. James Park

 Map yourself to Westminster Abbey, only a few minutes walk away.
 As one of the most iconic buildings in England, Westminster Abbey is a remarkable landmark to see on any day in London.
 This has been the Coronation Church since 1066, and is one of England’s UNESCO World Heritage Sites.
 It’s also where Prince Wills and Kate got married all those years ago.

 It’s a 30-minute walk, or a 15-minute bus ride, to Borough Market.
 Go for the walking option and you can explore the South Bank.
 You’ll see Shakespeare’s Globe Theatre, Gabriel’s Walk shopping area, the Tate Modern and the Golden Hinde ship as you pass.

 At Borough Market you can get stuck into all the foodie offerings they’ve so carefully laid out for you.
 I can strongly recommend the chocolate brownies and salt beef bagels – you’re just going to have to look for the longest queues to identify the best places to buy from.
 If you’ve only got one day in London you’re going to have to double up on lunch to try as much as possible.

 There are some great places round here to sit and drink, depending on the day and year.
 Weekends in summer are busy!